 When Should You Get a Credit Card?

-Key points about: When you should get a credit card
+Key points about: when to get a credit card

 You could consider getting a new credit card if it can help you reach a specific goal, such as making a large purchase or building your credit history with a secured card.